Lesson 2 of 7 - grow effective communication skills

 • Mutually-respectful metatalk works with adults and kids!;

-Develop the habit of clearly knowing why you're making a meta-comment or other feed- back before making one.
+• Develop the habit of clearly knowing why you're making a meta-comment or other feedback before you speak.

-• Pleading (I'm 1-down) or condescending or sarcastic (I'm 1-up) metatalk will probably make situa-tions worse.
-If your partner gets defensive from comments like these, one option is to choose to listen empathically (i.e. briefly say back their response without judgment), so they feel heard.
+• Pleading (I'm 1-down) or condescending or sarcastic (I'm 1-up) metatalk will probably degrade your communication and relationship.
+If your communication partner gets defensive from comments like these, one option is to choose to listen empathically (i.e. briefly say back their response without judgment), so they feel heard.
 When their emotions come down and they can hear you better.
 Then restate your meta-comment.

 • Using your partner's name sincerely in your meta-comment (or in general) may make it easier to get and keep their attention, unless you overdo it...